Costa Rica- ESPH

 Direct negotiation and user fees: ESPH raises funds for watershed protection by adding an extra charge to water use, clearly specified in the water bill.

-Funds are administered by PROCUENCASthe ESPH programme that administers the programme.
-PROCUENCAS is responsible for identifying priority areas for protection and reforestation in the micro-basins in question, processing applications, formalizing contracts with farmers and distribute payments.
+Funds are administered by Procuencas, the ESPH programme that administers the programme.
+Procuencas is responsible for identifying priority areas for protection and reforestation in the micro-basins in question, processing applications, formalising contracts with farmers and distributing payments.

 Determination of payment level

-Demand side : Initial Willingness to Pay (WTP) studies suggested a tariff of 15 colones/m3 (US$0.03) and final result of the valuation study came to 7 colones.
-However, given the uncertainty regarding the possibility of achieving the results and the inexperience of the institution in managing the scheme (particularly in terms of financial sustainability), the tariff approved by the Government, in March 2000, was 1.90 colones (US$0.004/m3).
+Demand side: Initial Willingness to Pay (WTP) studies suggested a tariff of 15 colones per cubic metre (US$0.03) and final result of the valuation study came to seven colones.
+However, given the uncertainty regarding the possibility of achieving the results and the inexperience of the institution in managing the scheme (particularly in terms of financial sustainability), the tariff approved by the government, in March 2000, was 1.90 colones (US$0.004per cubic metre).

-Supply side: The payment to farmers is based on the opportunity cost of land (I.e. ranching activities, approx. $165/ha/yr), and a correction factor for the hydrological importance of forests.
+Supply side: The payment to farmers is based on the opportunity cost of land (i.e. ranching activities, approx. $165 per hectare per year), and a correction factor for the hydrological importance of forests.
 The payment has been in use since March 2000.

 Terms of Payment